cogu/apx-doc/doc/remotefile.rst

    1. A message header containing the length of the message.
    2. A message body containing the message data (sometimes called the message payload).

-Since RemoteFile is designed to be used on all kinds of communication links (TCP, websockets, CAN, SPI etc.) it does not officially define a message header since there usually exists protocols for this already.
+Since RemoteFile is designed to be used on multiple communication links (TCP, websockets, CAN, SPI etc.) it does not officially define a message header since there usually exists protocols for this already.

 In case you do not have a message passing protocol in place but you do have a stream based communication link (like a TCP socket) you can use NumHeader_.

-If you plan to use RemoteFile on TCP then NumHeader32_ is the recomended choice.
+If you plan to use RemoteFile on TCP then NumHeader32_ is the recommended choice.

 The address space
 ~~~~~~~~~~~~~~~~~